Q: How do you raise your puppies?

 We know that all the health tests in the world cannot absolutely guarantee the lifetime health of a dog, but we believe that it provides the greatest odds for a healthy life.
-We also counsel with our puppy families on the importance of good nutrition, keeping lean, proper exercise through growth periods, avoiding toxins, appropriate timing for spay/neuter, etc. There is much good and bad in our lifestyles/environments that either repress or express genes that lead to disease, both in canine and human.
+We also counsel our puppy families on the importance of good nutrition, keeping lean, proper exercise through growth periods, avoiding toxins, appropriate timing for spay/neuter, etc. There is much good and bad in our lifestyles/environments that either repress or express genes that lead to disease, both in canines and humans.

 Q: What is the cost of a puppy?

-The deposit is required to hold your place on the litter list.
-We accept deposits after you have sent the Puppy Application and we've had our phone call.
-Deposits can be made via Good Dog and ApplePay.
+The reservation fee is required to hold your place on the litter list.
+We accept the reservation fee only after you have sent the Puppy Application and we've had our phone call.
+This fee can be made via Good Dog.

 Reservation lists fill fast.
-Spaces cannot be reserved until the deposit has been received.
-Since we receive so many inquiries, we cannot hold spaces on puppy lists without a deposit.
+Spaces cannot be reserved until the reservation fee has been received.
+Since we receive so many inquiries, we cannot hold spaces on puppy lists without this.

-The balance is due at puppy pick-up in the form of bank payment via Zelle.
-Please get access to Zelle well in advance of puppy pick-up.
-Thank you!
+The balance is due at puppy pick-up in the form of payment via GoodDog or cash.

 Q: How do I get on your waiting list?